LittleDTLe/VapeProductQuiz/ReadMe.md

 ### To Implement Features (Planned for Next Releases)

-- [ ] **Result Preview:** Combined with the Dynamic CTA, the user can see how many results there are to their search.
 - [ ] **Analytics & Tracking:** Create a Hook (before rediraction), to track user behavior and overall usage.
 - [ ] **Custom Error Messages:** Add custom error messages using jQuery intercepting the form submission.
 - [ ] **Search / Type in Selects:** Add search functionality to the dropdowns to easily find the term you are looking for.